Battle of Marmiton River: Aftermath

 Exact Union losses are not known, but are reported to have been light.
 The Confederates lost about 75 men, with about a third of that total having been killed.
 That night, Price decided to destroy any wagons that were not essential.
 At this point, the Confederate army was so shattered that historian Albert E. Castel described the force as essentially an armed mob.
 By the end of October 26, Price's force had fallen back to Carthage, Missouri, where rations were handed out.
 Some of the Confederate soldiers had not received rations for six days.
 On October 28, Price was again defeated, this time at the Second Battle of Newtonia.
 The Confederates withdrew into Arkansas, and were pursued to the Arkansas River.
 Price continued to retreat, and what was left of his army reached Texas in early December.

 Preservation

 The landscape at the battlefield is considered to be in good condition, although the landscape faces some threats from changes in land use.
 The Civil War Sites Advisory Commission (CWSAC) noted that the current land use at the site is similar to what it was in 1864.
 None of the site is currently protected, although the CWSAC determined that 1488.12 acres of the site could potentially be added to the National Register of Historic Places.
 The site is part of the Freedom's Frontier National Heritage Area.
-Public interpretation features, but no visitor's center, exist at the site.
+Public interpretation features, but no visitor center, exist at the site.